InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Experiments

 \subsection{Main Results}

-\textsc{InceptionXML+} finds a sweet-spot (Fig. \ref{fig:efficient}) between the two extreme ends of modern deep extreme classification pipelines - heavy transformer-based methods, and frugal architectures such as \textsc{Astec}.
+\textsc{SyncXML}(which is evaluated with the InceptionXML encoder, unless otherwise mentioned) finds a sweet-spot (Fig. \ref{fig:efficient}) between the two extreme ends of modern deep extreme classification pipelines - heavy transformer-based methods, and frugal architectures such as \textsc{Astec}.
 We show that replacing the pre-trained transformer encoder with our lightweight CNN-based encoder, combined with further improvements to the hard-negative mining pipeline leads to better prediction performance apart from faster training and the ability to scale to millions of labels.
-As shown in Table \ref{tbl:results}, \textsc{InceptionXML(+)}, outperforms the previous state-of-the-art \textsc{Astec} for all but one dataset-metric combinations.
-In many cases, a single \textsc{InceptionXML} model also outperforms an ensemble version \textsc{Astec-3} with non-trivial gains.
-Notably, \textsc{InceptionXML} gains an average of $4.5\%$ and $6.7\%$ over \textsc{Astec} on the P@1 and PSP@1 metrics on the first three datasets.
-The following observations can also be made :
+As shown in \autoref{tbl:results}, the \textsc{InceptionXML} encoder, outperforms the previous state-of-the-art \textsc{Astec} for all but one dataset-metric combinations.
+Further, in many cases, a single \textsc{InceptionXML} model also outperforms an ensemble version \textsc{Astec-3} with non-trivial gains.

 \begin{itemize}[leftmargin=*,align=left] \itemsep{0em} \item We observe at least 10\% improvement over \textsc{XML-CNN} \cite{Liu17}, which uses convolutions to capture $n$-grams for representation learning, showing the effectiveness of our approach as compared to conventional usage of convolutions on short-text queries.